Introduction

 Returns a human-readable string representation of given type.

 It is a modification of the previous example.
 As before, we first set values linked with the grid cells and vertexes and then we write the into output files.
-The values linked with cells are exported to VTI format on the lines 63-69, to VTK format on the lines 74-80 and the Gnuplot format on lines.
+The values linked with cells are exported to the VTI format, to the VTK format and to the Gnuplot format.
 The writers have the same interface.
-They have constructors which require output stream as a parameter (TNL::Meshes::Writers::VTIWriter::VTIWriter, TNL::Meshes::Writers::VTKWriter::VTKWriter ).
+They have constructors which require output stream as a parameter (TNL::Meshes::Writers::VTIWriter::VTIWriter, TNL::Meshes::Writers::VTKWriter::VTKWriter).
 Next we call a method writeEntities